NoahKise/word-puzzle/README.md

 ##Notes
 ### add on features if time:
-* add point value that decreases as turns are used up, display winning points s
+* add point value that decreases as turns are used up, display winning points
-* Make the game two-player!
-Create a new form page where one user can choose a word for the other user to guess.
 * Try stylizing this game like Wordle.
 * GIPHY for answer
 * incorrect guesses easter egg